 Painting Camouflage patterns on the Big boy desk

 You can draw a camouflage pattern by hand, or if you are like me (too scared to draw it by hand), you can do the following.
 Download a free camouflage pattern you like, and print it out to the right size in greyscale or printer-friendly version.
 I placed the camouflage pattern onto the drawers with transfer paper underneath and traced the pattern outlines.
-If you want the pattern to continue from the one drawer-front to the next, do this step with the drawers in place in the desk.
+If you want the pattern to continue from one drawer-front to the next, do this step with the drawers in place on the desk.

 I created a paint-by-numbers for myself and labelled the blocks according to the pattern I used.
 And now you can start painting; it is a lot of fun!
 I used wall paint sample pots to paint the drawer fronts with.
 I’ve found that it is less expensive and you have more colours at your disposal.
 Plus you get better coverage and fewer brush marks than with craft paint.
 I used Placson Double Velvet in the colours Space Box, Windblown and Eye of the Storm, and mixed two more colours from these three.